Miami Extradition Attorney

 In some rare cases, extradition can be requested from a country outside the United States if a person is accused of having committed a crime in another country, and that country has an extradition treaty with the U.S. In those cases, it is a must to have an attorney because state, federal, and international laws can all be involved, and those cases also involve the U.S. State Department.

 What Is the Rationale behind Extradition?

 Extraditions are most often carried out because one state has a stronger case against the person than another state, thus there is a better chance of conviction, or the person has committed a greater crime in another state (or country.)
 However, once the person is finished with proceedings in one state, they may be extradited back to the other state to face charges there as well.

 It is crucially important to have an experienced criminal defense attorney working for your interests who will ensure that your rights are protected under the law.
-Give The Hoffman Firm a call today at ((305) 249-0090 and get started with your free consultation.
-This firm also serves clients in Palm Beach and Ft.
-Lauderdale.
+Our Miami extradition lawyer at The Hoffman Firm is prepared to fight for you.

 Our Firm is dedicated to client satisfaction.
 We are available 24/7 to help those in need.

 Attorney Evan Hoffman has over two decades of experience fighting for the accused.